 When we receive your admission application from QuestBridge, we will create an account for you in W&L's applicant portal, the Generals' Headquarters (the GHQ).
 Within the GHQ you can submit your Johnson Scholarship application essay and monitor the progress of your application.
 We will send your GHQ log in credentials via email after we have received your QuestBridge application and created your GHQ account.

 As long as you indicate that Washington and Lee should automatically receive your scores directly from the testing agency (either College Board or ACT), your scores from the December tests will be here in time to be considered for the Johnson Scholarship review.
 Be sure that the remainder of your application is in our office by the December 1st deadline, though.

-Students will be notified in late January as to their status in the Johnson competition as well as their status in any regional scholarship competitions.
+Students will be notified in early February as to their status in the Johnson competition as well as their status in any regional scholarship competitions.
 The on-campus portion of the competition takes place in early March.

 No. Applying for the Johnson Scholarship by the December 1st deadline does not represent a commitment to enroll at W&L and does not mean that you are applying Early Decision or Early Decision II.

 When you submit your Common Application to W&L you will be asked to indicate whether you are applying Early Decision, Early Decision II, or Regular Decision.
 No matter which you choose, you can still apply for the Johnson Scholarship, provided your complete application for admission plus the Johnson Scholarship application is in our office by December 1st.

 W&L's ED plans are binding, which means students admitted ED or ED II must withdraw all their applications from other colleges and confirm their intention to enroll at W&L with a $1,000 reservation deposit.